 Using management speak or jargon - The International Association of Business Communicators (IABC) reports that only 21% of communicators say they keep their language simple and jargon-free.
 When staff who commonly work together attend a meeting or write a report its all too easy to slip into jargon and anacronyms, which can leave anyone outside this circle (the remaining 79% AKA the majority) feeling alienated, foolish and just plain confused.
 This one is a major no-no.

 So, these are some of the many pitfalls, what can be done to rectify the problem?

 What to do:

 Use technology – Its official, Intranets are out of favour with the results of a survey by Prescient Digital Media showing that only 13% of employees reported participating in their intranet daily—31% said they never do.
 Likewise, nobody wants another 'send to all' round robin email in their inbox so keep these to a minimum.
-Internal communication can successfully take place virtually through the use of apps or discussion boards, as well as more traditional channels such as employee newsletters – just make sure that content is relevant, helpful or useful.
-Vevox Marketing Director, Pete Eyre recently wrote a great blog: 10 reasons you NEED a polling app in your employee comms meetings…
+Internal communication can successfully take place virtually through the use of apps, platforms or discussion boards, as well as more traditional channels such as employee newsletters – just make sure that content is relevant, helpful or useful.
+Vevox Managing Director, Pete Eyre recently wrote a great blog: 9 reasons you NEED a polling platform in your hybrid comms meetings…

 Practise what you preach - If you're asking for opinion or communicating important messages, be prepared for the answers or reactions to news and decisions.
 Whatever the outcome, make sure the management response or the messages communicated are consistent with the actions taken.